corneliusbrandt/ML_highlightvideoerstellung_bachelor/README.md

 ```
 sensor_and_video_data/
+Labeled/
 ```

-Place all run folders inside this folder.
-It should look something like this:
+Place all run folders and label files inside these folder.
+It should look like this:

 ```
 sensor_and_video_data/